polyledger/connect/server/README.md

 ### API app

-Clone the repository to your home folder
+Clone the repository to your home folder if you haven't already

 ```
 ❯ cd ~ && git clone https://github.com/polyledger/polyledger.git